getgrav/grav-plugin-login/README.md

 # Registration
 ```

 This is a normal form.
-The only thing different from a contact form or another form that you might write on your site is the process fields.
+The only thing different from a contact form or another form that you might write on your site is the process field `register_user`, which takes care of processing the user registration.

-`validate_password` validates the password entered, and `register_user` processes the actual user registration.

 Once the user is registered, Grav redirects the user to the `display` page with the `message` message.

-It's important that you add the fields named

-- username
+The only field strictly required by Grav is `username`.
+Then the other fields can be added as needed.

+For example in this case we added

 - password1
 - password2

 to the form.

-They are the only required fields.
-You can of course add many other fields, but as a minimum you need those 3.
+And, we added to the `register_user.options` the field property `validate_password1_and_password2`.
+What this does is picking the password1 and password2 fields, validate them, and put the content in the `password` field.

+You can avoid having 2 fields for the password, which by the way is a recommended option, and just put a single `password` field, along with the option `validate_password`.

+If you don't add an option, the `password` field is considered like a normal field, so just the usual form validation is applied.
+The `validate_password1_and_password2` and `validate_password` checks ensure the password respects the Grav password standards: password must contain at least one number and one uppercase and lowercase letter, and at least 8 or more characters.

 ## Enable the Login plugin registration